-Qualifying Tournament 2019
+Qualifying Tournament 2022

+The Qualifying Tournament is the only pathway into Regional League.
+In addition to the two teams relegated from Division 3, each of our constituent counties may put forward two teams to contest the Qualifying Tournament.

 It is the responsibility of all Team Managers, Coaches and Captains to ensure that all players are conversant with the following regulations.

 Entry forms must be received by the closing date.
 Late entries will not be accepted unless approved by the Regional Competition Technical Support Group.